 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to the school by contacting the admissions officer at the school.
+Applications should be made to the school by contacting Mrs. M. Wilson, Headteacher, St. Michael's Primary School, Durham Road, Houghtonle-Spring DH5 8NF.
 Parents will be advised of the outcome of their application in writing.